Markhan1/MongoDB-Server-Todos/README.md

 ## After cloning this repo:

-1. Go to root directory, open console and type: `npm install`
+1. Go to root directory, open console and enter: `npm install`
-    it will install all dependencies.
+    it will install all the dependencies.

 2. Create a file called: "config.env" and add two variables "ATLAS_URI", "PORT".
     ATLAS_URI has the uri link of your mongodb atlas account.